hphelion/documentation/commercial/GA1/commercial.update-101-seed.md

 <!--
 <p style="font-size: small;"> <a href="/helion/openstack/">&#9664; PREV | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/faq/">NEXT &#9654; </a></p>
 -->
-# HP Helion OpenStack&reg; Updating the Seed Cloud Host
+# HP Helion OpenStack&reg; Updating the Seed VM

 The seed update instructions are different from the instructions for the undercloud and overcloud updates.
 Not all updates will included Seed updates, please check the [HP Helion OpenStack Release Notes](/helion/openstack/release-notes/) to determine if there is a seed update.